nicdesjardins/nicdesjardins/README.md

 - An app for my girlfriend to convert all her non-mp3s to mp3s... because her little mp3 player only plays mp3s and she has a bunch of non-mp3s {https://github.com/nicdesjardins/convertFolderOfMusicToMp3}

 🌱 I’m currently learning:
 - To hone my craft as a programmer...
-I've gotten incredibly inspired by Robert `uncle bob` C. Martin's videos and books. { I suggest you look him up on youtube.
+I've recently gotten incredibly inspired by Robert `uncle bob` C. Martin's videos and books. { I suggest you look him up on youtube.
 Start with: The Scribe's Oath • Robert "Uncle Bob" Martin }
+  - ++ I'm trying my best to adhere to the [Programmer's Oath](http://nicdesjardins.com/documents/The_Programmers_Oath)

 👯 I’m looking to collaborate on an an open source project.
 I'm thinking @hovancik's project https://github.com/hovancik/stretchly because I use it all the time and I have some ideas for improvements that I could make use of in my own life.